dest-cloud/terminal/README.md

 If no variable is called message, a dialog will ask everytime the user to set a message when committing in git.

 ## Reusing the same terminal
-If you want to execute many commands in the same terminal simply set the attribute consoleId with a same id.
+In case you want to execute many commands in the same terminal simply set the attribute consoleId with a same id.
 ```json
 ...
  "consoleId": "term1"